-Toronto is a cosmopolitan centre offering culture, shopping, sports, and much to see and do when traveling with a wheelchair.
+Toronto, Canada is a cosmopolitan centre offering culture, shopping, sports, and much to see and do when traveling with a wheelchair.
 It’s Canada’s largest city, the Province of Ontario’s capital, and the fourth-largest city in North America – and apparently, a place the country can take pleasure in hating.
 Well, you can’t have everything!

 As a native of Toronto, I wish I could extol the accessibility of our bustling city.
-However, one of the world’s most multicultural cities has not done the best to embrace people with disabilities by providing first-rate access.
+However, one of the world’s most multicultural cities has not done its best to embrace people with disabilities by providing first-rate access.
 (I am jealous of the ADA in the USA!)
 Our politicians talk more than act.
 Businesses and the public sector are slow to get on board.
 They often have to be forced.
 Despite this, considerable progress has been made in the last few decades, and things will continue to improve thanks in large part to the considerable efforts of disability advocates and organizations.
-In many ways access will be better for tourists than locals.
+In many ways, access will be better for tourists than locals.
 I believe there is a very enjoyable vacation awaiting many travellers who use wheelchairs.
-Your perspective of course will depend upon your experiences, expectations and needs.
+Your perspective of course will depend upon your experiences, expectations, and needs.

 As Toronto doesn’t have a single website that provides detailed information about accessibility in the city, I hope that my reviews will help make your trip more enjoyable and easier.
 However, I realize it is incomplete and offers only one perspective.
 Natives and those who have travelled to Toronto are invited to fill in details I’ve missed.